-A current source that can smoothly ramp current up and down and a nanovoltmeter are typically used under computer control for making $J_c$ measurements.
+A current source that can smoothly ramp current up and down, and a nanovoltmeter are typically used under computer control for making J_c measurements.
 The current through the sample is usually recorded by measuring the voltage drop across a standard resistor, and the voltage across the sample by the nanovoltmeter, as shown in Figure 3.
 The sensitivity and response time of the nanovoltmeter is dependent on the quality of the instrument and the filters used.
-Voltages at about 100 nV can be measured to a few percent over an interval of around 50 ms (cf Equation (1)).
-Standard good practice must be observed when using filters to reduce the voltage noise on a V-I characteristic.
-In general, the greater the filter time used, the larger the time delay before the correct voltage reading is reached.
-If the response time of the filtering mode is too long, the apparent voltage will be less than the actual voltage, and the V-I transition will artificially broaden giving a false increased value for $I_c$ (and a decreased n-value - c.f.
+Voltages at about 100 nV can be measured over an interval of around 50 ms. Standard good practice must be observed when using filters to reduce the voltage noise on a V-I characteristic.
+In general, the greater the filter used, the larger the time delay before the correct voltage reading is reached.
+If the response time of the filtering mode is too long, the apparent voltage will be less than the actual voltage, and the V-I transition will artificially broaden giving a false increased value for I_c (and a decreased n-value - c.f.
 Section G2.3.4).
 Measurements below the 10 nV range are possible in low noise systems with long measurement times.
 Noise levels can be improved if outlying points are removed and numerical smoothing implemented (Goodrich and Srivastava, 1990).
 The current source itself can be a source of voltage noise.
 For example, it has been found that a battery power supply gave a noise level during the measurement of ~ 2 nV, whereas a silicon controlled rectifier gave ~ 100 nV (Goodrich and Fickett, 1982).

 In the most widely used measurement technique, the current is simply ramped at a constant rate until the required voltage is generated across the sample.
 The measurement should be sufficiently slow that the V-I trace does not depend on the rate of increase of current.
-The rate of increase of current must be small enough that the generated inductive voltages vary by less than the voltage used to determine $J_c$ and/or sufficiently smooth enough that inductive voltages can be subtracted off.
+The rate of increase of current must be small enough that the generated inductive voltages vary by less than the voltage used to determine J_c .
 Other factors that limit the ramp rate or the current are possible sample movement and induced eddy currents in metallic sample holders and probe components which cause heating.
 In the stepped method technique, point-wise data are taken with a delay to allow the inductive voltage to decay.
-A third method is to ramp quickly to ~0.9 $I_c$ , wait for the inductive voltage to decay and then sweep the current very slowly through the $I_c$ transition.
-Pulsed techniques are also used (c.f. section G2.3.4), and at high E-fields, typically agree with d.c. methods to better than ~ 0.2% (Goodrich, 1991) but usually with higher noise levels.
-A calibrated superconducting simulator is available to assess experimental procedure (Goodrich et al., 1995).
+A third method is to ramp quickly to $\sim 0.9I_c$, wait for the inductive voltage to decay and then sweep the current very slowly through the $I{\rm c}$ transition.
+Pulsed techniques are also used (c.f. section G2.3.4), and at high E-fields, typically agree with d.c. methods to better than $\sim 0.2\%$ (Goodrich, 1991) but usually with higher noise levels.
+A calibrated superconducting simulator is available to assess experimental procedure (Goodrich, Wiejaczka et al., 1995).